The History & Sources of Islamic Law

 They also organised the fiqh of their madzhab, by categorising, explaining and commenting on the rulings, and supporting them with evidence; and mentioning points of conflict with other madzahib, the reasons for these disagreements, and the evidence in support of their madzhab’s positions.
 There is no doubt that these contributions constituted a great service to the study of fiqh, by expanding and explaining the field.

 After this, came the modern period.
 This period begins with the fall of Baghdad in the seventh century and extends to our times.
-Fiqh did not recover from this stifling environment and the jurists did not change their approach.
+Fiqh did not recover from this stifling environment, and the jurists did not change their approach.
 So, restrictiveness became widespread, though there were a few individuals here and there who were dissatisfied with taqlid and called for unrestricted ijtihad based on direct interaction with the Qur’an and sunnah, and not restricting oneself to a specific madzhab.

-But these were few in number, and the majority of the muqallid jurists did not accept their criticisms.
+But these were few and the majority of the muqallid jurists did not accept their criticisms.
 So, the jurists of this period oriented themselves towards writing, and especially towards statements of doctrine which came to be so terse that they began to impair and obscure the intended meanings, resembling instead aphoristic writing.
 These texts, called the muthun, were in need of shuruh, commentaries, to explain their meanings and clarify their ambiguities.
 Then, notes and comments appeared in the margins of these commentaries; these were called hawashi, glosses.

 But, writing was not restricted to these genres.
 There were also books of fatawa, responses to questions posed by the people as to their daily practical lives.
 These individual responses were gathered either by their author or by others, and organised according to the chapter scheme of books of fiqh.
 Also, many of these fatawa were accompanied either by evidence from the texts of the madzhab, school, of the mufti, or by evidences from the Qur’an, the sunnah, and other primary sources without reference to a specific madzhab.